obiben/silvia-pi/README.md

+#### Archived
+This project is no longer in active development.
+This machine has passed into the hands of my brother and has been replaced by an Appartmento.

 #### TODO
 * Update requirements and install script
 * Re-include web interface and make it a config whether or not to use it